 That's why G Suite now provides a full range of features that make it easy to work with Microsoft Office and Exchange users.
 Your employees will be able to carry on working without interruption, collaborate across teams, and remain productive, even as you transform your business into a digital workplace.

 Here are 7 ways G Suite can help:

 - Schedule meetings.
 Whether you or your colleagues are using G Suite or Outlook, you can see everyone's calendar and send meeting invites as if you were all on the same system.

 - Reschedule meetings.
 You can see the calendars of everyone invited to the meeting, side by side, making it easier to find a time that works for everyone.
 You can also propose a new meeting time, even if you're not the meeting organiser.

 - Book a room.
 G Suite users can see room information held on Exchange servers – and book rooms right from within Google Calendar.
-You can see the free/busy status for each room, filter by availability or search by name.
+You can see the free/busy status for each room, filter by availability or search by room name.

-- Access and share any document in any Google or Microsoft format, without worrying about which system or format your colleagues are using.
+- Access and share any document in Google or Microsoft format, without worrying about which system or format your colleagues are using.
 With Google Drive File Stream:

 - Saving a document in Microsoft Office automatically updates Google Drive, so everyone always has access to the latest version of the file in Google Cloud from anywhere.

 - Files can be shared by adding them to a Shared Drive – a folder in the “network drive” on your desktop that's visible to everyone who has access – or by right-clicking to share with specific contacts or as a web link.